luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   User in Org A cannot see data from Org B (when we add second org)
 -   Coordinator in Org A can only manage Org A data
 -   Policies work correctly for all CRUD operations
--   New signups (before Phase 10) get default org and can see default org data
+-   New signups (before Confirmation Codes phase) get default org and can see default org data

 **Deliverable:** RLS policies enforce organization isolation with safe fallbacks.

 ---

-### Milestone 4.4: Update Queries to Filter by Organization
+### Update Queries to Filter by Organization

 **Goal:** All frontend queries automatically filter by user's organization.